vinkels/RL_visual_task/README.md

 ### Getting Started

-All code is designed to run and tested in python 2.7.13.
+All code is designed to run and tested in python 2.7 and 3.6.
 To be able to run the code you need all libraries mentioned in prerequisites.To run the code navigate to the directory in your terminal and run main.py (python main.py).

 ### Prerequisites